PTX1991/SDWebImage/Docs/SDWebImage-5.0-Migration-guide.md

 Since in 5.x, we supports custom loaders which can use any third-party SDKs, and have their own error domain and error codes.
 So we now only filter the error codes in [NSURLErrorDomain](https://developer.apple.com/documentation/foundation/nsurlerrordomain).
 If you have already using some error codes without error domain check, or you use [Custom Download Operation](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#custom-download-operation-40), be sure to update it with the right way.

-At the same time, our framework errors, now using the formal `SDWebImageErrorDomain` with the pre-defined codes.
-Check `SDWebImageError.h` for details.
+At the same time, our framework errors, now using the formal `TXWebImageErrorDomain` with the pre-defined codes.
+Check `TXWebImageError.h` for details.

 ### API Changes

-#### SDImageCache
+#### TXImageCache

-- moved `maxMemoryCost` and `maxMemoryCountLimit` to `SDImageCacheConfig`
+- moved `maxMemoryCost` and `maxMemoryCountLimit` to `TXImageCacheConfig`
 - `makeDiskCachePath:` removed, use `NSSearchPathForDirectoriesInDomains` with NSString's Path API instead.
 - `addReadOnlyCachePath:` removed, use `additionalCachePathBlock` instead
 - `cachePathForKey:inPath:` removed, use `cachePathForKey:` with NSString's path API instead.
 - `defaultCachePathForKey:` removed, use `cachePathForKey:` instead
-- `SDCacheQueryCompletedBlock` renamed to `SDImageCacheQueryCompletionBlock`
+- `SDCacheQueryCompletedBlock` renamed to `TXImageCacheQueryCompletionBlock`
-- `SDWebImageCheckCacheCompletionBlock` renamed to `SDImageCacheCheckCompletionBlock`
+- `SDWebImageCheckCacheCompletionBlock` renamed to `TXImageCacheCheckCompletionBlock`
-- `SDWebImageCalculateSizeBlock` renamed to `SDImageCacheCalculateSizeBlock`
+- `SDWebImageCalculateSizeBlock` renamed to `TXImageCacheCalculateSizeBlock`
 - `getSize` renamed to `totalDiskSize`
 - `getDiskCount` renamed to `totalDiskCount`

-#### SDImageCacheConfig
+#### TXImageCacheConfig

 - `shouldDecompressImages` removed.
-Use  `SDImageCacheAvoidDecodeImage` in cache options instead
+Use  `TXImageCacheAvoidDecodeImage` in cache options instead
 - `maxCacheAge` renamed to `maxDiskAge`
 - `maxCacheSize` renamed to `maxDiskSize`

-#### SDWebImageManager
+#### TXWebImageManager

 - `loadImageWithURL:options:progress:completed:` changed the `completed` param requirement from `nullable` to `nonnull`
-- `loadImageWithURL:options:progress:completed:` return type `id<SDWebImageOperation>` changed to `SDWebImageCombinedOperation *`
+- `loadImageWithURL:options:progress:completed:` return type `id<TXWebImageOperation>` changed to `SDWebImageCombinedOperation *`
 - `imageCache` changed from nullable to nonnull.
-And property type changed from `SDImageCache *` to `id<SDImageCache>`.
+And property type changed from `TXImageCache *` to `id<TXImageCache>`.
 The default value does not change.
 - `imageDownloader` renamed to `imageLoader` and changed from nullable to nonnull.
-And property type changed from `SDWebImageDownloader *` to `id<SDImageLoader>`.
+And property type changed from `TXWebImageDownloader *` to `id<TXImageLoader>`.
 The default value does not change.
-- `cacheKeyFilter` property type changed to `id<SDWebImageCacheKeyFilter>`, you can use `+[SDWebImageCacheKeyFilter cacheKeyFilterWithBlock:]` to create
+- `cacheKeyFilter` property type changed to `id<TXWebImageCacheKeyFilter>`, you can use `+[TXWebImageCacheKeyFilter cacheKeyFilterWithBlock:]` to create
-- `cacheSerializer` property type changed to `id<SDWebImageCacheSerializer>`, you can use `+[SDWebImageCacheSerializer cacheSerializerWithBlock:]` to create
+- `cacheSerializer` property type changed to `id<TXWebImageCacheSerializer>`, you can use `+[TXWebImageCacheSerializer cacheSerializerWithBlock:]` to create
-- `SDWebImageCacheKeyFilterBlock`'s `url` arg change from nullable to nonnull
+- `TXWebImageCacheKeyFilterBlock`'s `url` arg change from nullable to nonnull
-- `initWithCache:downloader:` 's `cache` arg type changed from `SDImageCache *` to `id<SDImageCache>`
+- `initWithCache:downloader:` 's `cache` arg type changed from `TXImageCache *` to `id<TXImageCache>`
 - `initWithCache:downloader` renamed to `initWithCache:loader:`
 - `saveImageToCache:forURL:` removed.
-Use `SDImageCache storeImage:imageData:forKey:cacheType:completion:` (or `SDImageCache storeImage:forKey:toDisk:completion:` if you use default cache class) with `cacheKeyForURL:` instead.
+Use `TXImageCache storeImage:imageData:forKey:cacheType:completion:` (or `TXImageCache storeImage:forKey:toDisk:completion:` if you use default cache class) with `cacheKeyForURL:` instead.
 - `diskImageExistsForURL:completion:` removed.
-Use `SDImageCache containsImageForKey:cacheType:completion:` (or `SDImageCache diskImageExistsWithKey:completion:` if you use default cache class) with `cacheKeyForURL:` instead.
+Use `TXImageCache containsImageForKey:cacheType:completion:` (or `TXImageCache diskImageExistsWithKey:completion:` if you use default cache class) with `cacheKeyForURL:` instead.
 - `cachedImageExistsForURL:completion` removed.
-Use `SDImageCache containsImageForKey:cacheType:completion:` (or `SDImageCache diskImageExistsWithKey:completion:` and `SDImageCache imageFromMemoryCacheForKey:` if you use default cache class) with `cacheKeyForURL:` instead.
+Use `TXImageCache containsImageForKey:cacheType:completion:` (or `TXImageCache diskImageExistsWithKey:completion:` and `TXImageCache imageFromMemoryCacheForKey:` if you use default cache class) with `cacheKeyForURL:` instead.

-#### SDWebImageManagerDelegate
+#### TXWebImageManagerDelegate

-- removed `imageManager:transformDownloadedImage:forKey:`, use `SDImageTransformer` with context option instead
+- removed `imageManager:transformDownloadedImage:forKey:`, use `TXImageTransformer` with context option instead

 #### UIView and subclasses (UIImageView, UIButton, ...)